Accurate APR Calculator

 What is the difference between an interest rate and the annual percentage rate?

 The annual percentage rate is the cost you pay each year to borrow money, including fees, expressed as a percentage.
-Therefore, the APR is (basically) the rate-of-return earned by the lender.
+Therefore, the APR is the rate of return earned by the lender.

-Yes!
-From the lender's perspective.
-Remember, the loan is the lender's investment and all investor's hope to make a return.
+Yes—from the lender’s perspective.
+Remember, the loan is the lender’s investment, and all investors expect to earn a return.

-What's important for the borrower to remember, is the lower the APR, the less the loan will cost, which makes sense.
-The lower the rate-of-return for the lender, the less profit they are earning on the loan they issue.
+What is important for the borrower to remember is this: the lower the APR, the lower the total cost of the loan.
+A lower rate of return for the lender means less profit earned on the loan.

 Why should a borrower compare APRs and not interest rates?

-Why can't I just compare the interest rate of two loans and select the loan with the lowest rate?
+Why can I not simply compare the interest rate of two loans and select the loan with the lowest rate?

-If you wanted to compare two loans using their quoted interest rates, you would have to know and understand a lot of details about how the interest rate is used to calculate each loan's interest.
+If you tried to compare loans using only their quoted interest rates, you would need to understand many details about how each loan calculates interest.

 - each loan’s compounding frequency;